Gervi-Hera-Vitr/the-echoes-of-wasteland/docs/index.markdown

 toc_icon: "cog"
 ---

-Welcome to the Echoes of the Wasteland site.
+Welcome to the Echoes of Wasteland site.
 This is an exploration project to learn more about game development and especially game modding.
 We're a small group of Munchkin Hackers who are passionate about creating beautiful software.